rtm0/vm-util/pt-index/README.md

 Sometimes, a new feature requires resetting certain persistent caches.
-Below is the full list of such caches that provides a brief description of each cache and what will happen to them after the update.
+Below is the full list of such caches that provides a brief description of each cache and what will happen to it after the update.

+#### storage/tsid

-`tsidCache`.
-Stores `metricName-to-TSID` mappings, used for speeding up the ingestion and reusing metricIDs for the same metricNames, persisted to `cache/metricName_tsid` file, named as `storage/tsid` on Grafana dashboard.
+The cache Stores `metricName-to-TSID` mappings, used for speeding up the ingestion and reusing metricIDs for the same metricNames, persisted to `cache/metricName_tsid` file, named as `storage/tsid` on Grafana dashboard.

 The cache will not be reset and will be used for re-using metricIDs for existing timeseries.
 Also, unlike in previous versions, the cache will not be reset after timeseries deletion.

+#### storage/metricName

-`metricNameCache`.
-Stores `metricID-to-metricName` mappings, used for speeding up data and index queries,  persisted to `cache/metricID_metricName` file, named as `storage/metricName` on Grafana dashboard.
+The cache stores `metricID-to-metricName` mappings, used for speeding up data and index queries,  persisted to `cache/metricID_metricName` file, named as `storage/metricName` on Grafana dashboard.

 The cache will not be reset.

+#### storage/metricIDs

-`metricIDCache`.
-Stores `metricID-to-TSID` mappings, used for speeding up data queries, persisted to `cache/metricID_tsid` file, named as `storage/metricIDs` on Grafana dashboard.
+The cache stores `metricID-to-TSID` mappings, used for speeding up data queries, persisted to `cache/metricID_tsid` file, named as `storage/metricIDs` on Grafana dashboard.

 The cache will not be reset.

+#### storage/metricNamesStatsTracker

-`metricTracker`.
-Stores metric name usage stats, persisted to `cache/metric_usage_tracker` file, named as `storage/metricNamesStatsTracker` on Gragana dashboard.
+The cache stores metric name usage stats, persisted to `cache/metric_usage_tracker` file, named as `storage/metricNamesStatsTracker` on Gragana dashboard.

 The cache will not be reset.

+#### prevHourMetricIDs and currHourMetricIDs

-`prevHourMetricIDs` and `currHourMetricIDs`.
-Store unique metricIDs of ingested samples whose timestamps belongs to the previous and current hour, used for reporting `active timeseries` metric on Grafana dashboard, persisted to `cache/prev_hour_metric_ids` and `cache/curr_hour_metric_ids`.
+The caches store unique metricIDs of ingested samples whose timestamps belong to the previous and current hour respectively, used for reporting `active timeseries` metric on Grafana dashboard, persisted to `cache/prev_hour_metric_ids` and `cache/curr_hour_metric_ids`.

 These caches will be reset because creating index records relies on their contents.
-Since there is no way to tell which indexDB the cache contents belongs to, two different file will be used to persist these caches: `cache/prev_hour_metric_ids_v2` and `cache/curr_hour_metric_ids_v2`.
-On Grafana dasboards this will be reflected as a drop in active timeseries.
-This drop will be back to normal in an hour.
+Since there is no way to tell which indexDB the cache contents corresponds to, different files will be used to persist these caches:
+`cache/prev_hour_metric_ids_v2` and `cache/curr_hour_metric_ids_v2`.
+On Grafana
+dasboards this will be reflected as a drop in active timeseries.
+This drop will be back to normal within an hour.
 Files used to store previous cache version, i.e. `cache/prev_hour_metric_ids` and `cache/curr_hour_metric_ids`, can be deleted manually.

+#### nextDayMetricIDs

-`nextDayMetricIDs`.
-Stores metrics during the next day index prefill, used for speeding up the sample ingestion during the last hour of the day, persisted to `cache/next_day_metric_ids_v2` file.
+The cache stores metrics during the next day index prefill, used for speeding up the sample ingestion during the last hour of the day, persisted to `cache/next_day_metric_ids_v2` file.

 This cache will be reset because the metricIDs it contains correspond to the legacy indexDB.

 ### Backup/restore